BNasmith/PTForsyth/PTFWorkofChrist.md

-THERE is a popular impression about both philosophy and theology that the history of their problems is very sterile ; that it is not a long development, carrying the discussion on with growing insight from age to age, and passing from thinker to thinker with growing
+THERE is a popular impression about both philosophy and theology that the history of their problems is very sterile; that it is not a long development, carrying the discussion on with growing insight from age to age, and passing from thinker to thinker with growing